blackletum/terrorstrike/README.md

  - [ ] ask billy if I can start contributing to the mod proper instead of just messing around on my fork
  - [ ] figure out how pull requests work then send one over
  - [x] make more terror-strike purists mad by making more UI and balance changes (even if they're for the better)
+ - [ ] upload my config for those who want to fiddle with Hammer.

 ### Things I need to figure out: